stintel/vallumd/README.md

-This will listen for messages on the MQTT broker at 192.168.0.1, in the blacklist topic, and when a message is received, the IP address in the message will be added to the IPset named blacklist.
+This will listen for messages on the MQTT broker at 192.168.0.1, in the blacklist topic, and when a message is received, the IP address in the message will be added to or remove from the IPset named blacklist.

 So now we have everything in place to start adding IPs to the blacklist.
 All we have to do is configure our IDS, IPS or Honeypot to send malicious